Looking for the best way to send money to India from the UK online?

-You now know about cost-effective, smart alternatives to banks to take better decisions when transferring money from UK to India.
+You now know about cost-effective, smart and cheaper alternatives to banks to help you make a better decision for your next UK to India money transfer.

 How do you send money to India?
 I am interested to know which currency exchange service works best for you for your remittances to India?